 If funds for release time from teaching are requested, a signed letter of support from the department chair or program director is required.
 The letter should indicate how the release from teaching can be effectively dealt with based on the resources requested.
 The absence of such a support letter will disqualify the proposal.
-To ensure that there is enough time to adjust departmental teaching assignments, only release time during the Fall 2017 semester will be considered, unless the investigator’s department chair specifically requests and justifies an exemption in his/her support letter.
+To ensure that there is enough time to adjust departmental teaching assignments, only release time during the Fall 2018 semester will be considered, unless the investigator’s department chair specifically requests and justifies a Spring 2018 release in his/her support letter.

-The bibliography should consist of primary and secondary sources that relate directly to the project.
-It is usually advisable to include works that pertain to both the project's substance and its theoretical or methodological approaches.
-Titles cited in the application narrative do not have to be included in the bibliography.
-Reviewers often use the bibliography to evaluate your preparation in the subject area and your approach to the topic.
+- Project Bibliography: The bibliography should consist of primary and secondary sources that relate directly to the project.
+It is advisable to include works that pertain to both the project's substance and its theoretical or methodological approaches.
+Reviewers often use the bibliography to evaluate preparation in the subject area and approach to the topic.

-Abbreviated Academic Résumé/Curriculum Vitae (2 pages maximum): The résumé/CV should include education, employment history, and most relevant citations (e.g., publications, presentations, performances, juried exhibitions).
+- Abbreviated Curriculum Vitae (2 pages per investigator maximum): The CV should include education, employment history, and most relevant citations (e.g., publications, presentations, performances, juried exhibitions).

 Award Selection Criteria

-- The significance of the contribution that the project will make in addressing a critical need of the state.
+- Significance of the contribution that the project will make in addressing a critical need of the state;

-- The quality or promise of quality of the applicant's work, and the likelihood that the work will lead to external grant funding;
+- Quality or promise of quality of the applicant's work, and the likelihood that the work will lead to external grant funding;

-- The quality of the conception, organization, and description of the project;
+- Quality of the conception, organization, and description of the project;

-- The likelihood that the applicant will complete the project including the appropriateness of the budget, the quality and clarity of the project goals and design, the resources involved, and the qualifications of the applicant;
+- Likelihood that the applicant will complete the project including the appropriateness of the budget, the quality and clarity of the project goals and design, the resources involved, and the qualifications of the applicant;

-- The likelihood that the successful completion of the project will bring significant external recognition to the College of Arts & Sciences and UND;
+- Likelihood that the successful completion of the project will bring recognition to the College of Arts & Sciences and UND;

 - Availability of funds; and